amm-2001/Cloud-Data-Warehouse/README.md

     * a variable containing the `INSERT INTO TABLE` queries

-## The Tables Architucture
+## The Tables Architecture
-in this section i will showcase the tables defination and their columns
+in this section, I will showcase the tables definitions and their columns
 ### The Staging tables
 ```
 staging_events